 guide can easily arrange all of these activities.

-Brazilian side of the falls – See Iguazu Falls from the Brazilian side, walking the trails to the numerous lookouts.
+- Brazilian Side of the Falls – See Iguazu Falls from the Brazilian side, walking the trails to the numerous lookouts.
 Then enjoy a cool drink in the lounge of the historic Hotel das Cataratas.

-Boat Trip Up the Rapids – Take a short, guided hike through the forest to the river and hop on a boat trip up the raging rapids to the base of the falls, on a wet or dry trip.
+- Boat Trip Up the Rapids – Take a short, guided hike through the forest to the river and hop on a boat trip up the raging rapids to the base of the falls, on a wet or dry trip.

-Argentinian side of the falls – Spend a day seeing the falls from the Argentinian side to get a full view of the spectacle.
+- Argentinian Side of the Falls – Spend a day seeing the falls from the Argentinian side to get a full view of the spectacle.

-Itaipu Dam – Take a tour of Itaipu Dam on the border of Brazil and Paraguay, once the world’s largest hydroelectric dam.
+- Itaipu Dam Tour – Take a tour of Itaipu Dam on the border of Brazil and Paraguay, once the world’s largest hydroelectric dam.
 Keep your eyes peeled for roaming capybaras and other wildlife.
 This tour takes you briefly into Paraguay, but no border formalities are required.

-Helicopter tour – Take a 10-minute flight over the jungle to the falls or a longer trip over the entire area.
+- Helicopter Tour – Take a 10-minute flight over the jungle to the falls or a longer trip over the entire area.

-Marco Das Três Fronteiras – Enjoy views of Paraguay and Argentina over the Paraná River just outside of town.
+- Marco Das Três Fronteiras – Enjoy views of Paraguay and Argentina over the Paraná River just outside of town.

-Tango Dinner Show in Argentina – Pop into Argentina for an evening to Madero Tango Iguazu, and see tango dancers perform to the music of a live band.
+- Tango Dinner Show in Argentina – Pop into Argentina for an evening to Madero Tango Iguazu, and see tango dancers perform to the music of a live band.

-Cultural Dinner Show – Enjoy a buffet dinner at the Rafain Churrascaria, to see dancers and musicians perform traditional songs and acts.
+- Cultural Dinner Show – Enjoy a buffet dinner at the Rafain Churrascaria, to see dancers and musicians perform traditional songs and acts.

 Getting